 Want so see the result?

 Two quite huge loaves with (pretty mediocre) diagonal slashing.
 The internal temp, after the minimal 35 (of 35 to 38) minutes Hamelman recommends was 206º so perhaps the loaves should have come out sooner.
 The bottom is a tad overdone though not burnt.
 Next time, check the loaves at 30 minutes.
-And add an extra slash so the space between is smaller and there’s more places for the bread to expand.
-And perhaps a somewhat more parallel angle, not so diagonal, will avoid the “break”
+Add an extra slash so the space between is smaller and there’s more places for the bread to expand.
+Perhaps a somewhat more parallel angle, not so diagonal, will avoid the “break”

 And finally, the Glam or crumb shot.